AbhinavOmprakash/pretty-timeit/README.md

 ```
 As you can see the list comprehension is faster than using a for loop.

 Note: you can compare as many functions as you like.
+Not just two.
-The `compare=True` Flag formats the output, And orders the results from The fastest functions to the slowest.
+The `compare=True` flag formats the output, And orders the results from The fastest functions to the slowest.
 You can still run multiple functions with `Timer.run()`.

 Here's an example without compare